dwslab/jRDF2Vec/README.md

 ```
 Portisch, Jan; Hladik, Michael; Paulheim, Heiko.
 RDF2Vec Light - A Lightweight Approach for Knowledge Graph Embeddings.
 Proceedings of the ISWC 2020 Posters & Demonstrations.
 2020. [to appear]
 ```
+An open-access version of the paper is available [here](https://arxiv.org/pdf/2009.07659.pdf).

-## How to use the jRDF2vec Command-Line Interface?
+## How to use the jRDF2Vec Command-Line Interface?
 Download this project, execute `mvn clean install`.
 Alternatively, you can download the packaged JAR of the latest successful: commit <a href="https://github.com/dwslab/jRDF2Vec/tree/jars/jars">here</a>.